 The bottom half of this boot is shared with Bontrager's multipurpose Foray trail shoe so you get two replaceable toe studs and a soft and grippy Tachyon sole for off-bike traction.
 The nylon composite ‘Bronze’ sole has a stiffness rating of six so it’s comfy for walking in and gives good trail feedback on the bike.
-It will feel flexy compared to a race shoe if you’re revving it hard though.
+It will feel flexy compared to a race shoe if you’re revving it hard, though.
 The ‘InForm Performance’ is also designed to be particularly roomy, but as Bontrager shoes are normally very snug, it’s actually just an average rather than obviously big toe box.

-Tightening is governed by a Boa dial winching a flap over the midfoot which leaves plenty of potential for toe-warming wiggle when needed.
+Tightening is governed by a BOA dial winching a flap over the midfoot which leaves plenty of potential for toe-warming wiggle when needed.
 The insides are insulated and there’s a very tall, seam-sealed water-resistant neoprene cuff.
 Even with a side zip, you’ll need to use the heel pull to heave the boots on and off through the tight collar entry but that gives a super-snug feel as soon as they’re on.
 That much neoprene means they operate on a wet (through sweat or rain) but warm basis, but as no boots ever really stay dry for long, that’s a reasonable and very practical approach.
 The neon ‘Radioactive Yellow’ colorway makes sense for rides that include some road sections, but we can see a lot of mountain bikers wishing there was a more subdued option.

 How to choose the best winter MTB boots

-Do you need winter MTB boots?
+Do I need winter MTB boots?

 That really comes down to you, your local weather and your riding habits.
-If your winter sees nothing more than overcast skies and the odd frost then, unless you are prone to cold toes, there probably isn't much need to invest in anything more than a cozy pair of socks.
+If your winter sees nothing more than overcast skies and the odd frost then, unless you are particularly prone to cold toes, there probably isn't much need to invest in anything more than a cozy pair of socks.

 However, if you are determined to ride throughout the year and your winters mean constant rain, muddy trails and even the risk of snow then a dedicated pair of winter MTB boots are going to be well worth the investment.
 Ultimately the best winter MTB boots are expensive, but if you are determined to ride whatever the weather, then you will be glad to have them.